tienbg-zigexn/l-d-security-note/readme.md

 I'll keep watching all the other sections, just in case, but I won't try to take note to make evidence about my learning anymore.
 If I ever need to note something, I'll note it in my personal, private note space.

+## Server side attack - Information gathering

+- Try default password.
+- Services might be mis-configured.
+- Some might contains a back door.
+- Code execution vulnerabilities.

+- Tools for automating scanning:
+  - Zenmap: This is a GUI for `nmap`.
+By using this tool we can quickly found backdoor, vulnerabilities or misconfigurations that can be exploited.

+### Nexpose

+This is a vulnerability management framework.
+It can:

+- Discover open ports, running services.
+- Find vulnerabilities.
+- Find exploits
+- Verify them.
+- Generate reports.
+- Automate scans.

+This is a tool designed for enterpise.
+It requires many computer resources to run.

+This software creates a systemd service so it can runs every startup, which is not nice at all.
+We have to disable it.

+We have to give rapid7 our information to download and use this software.